 Students formally withdrawing during the first week of classes (or similar proportion for intensive classes) are entitled to a full refund of tuition.
 Students formally withdrawing during the second week of classes (or similar proportion for intensive classes) are entitled to a refund of 50% of tuition.
 Students formally withdrawing after the second week of classes are not entitled to a refund.

-Fourteen-week 3-credit hour course -
+Fifteen-week or Sixteen-week 3-credit hour course - No credit will be awarded for withdrawn courses.